 This is a question I ponder every year.
 From my own experience, I know that running a plug-in humidifier only adds to the wintertime terror of sky-high energy bills, and slathering on colloidal oatmeal lotion will get you only so far.
-That said, if you and your baby-soft epidermis are truly in a state of peril, I wouldn’t completely throw out the notion of investing in a humidifier.
-However, the Energy Star program does not qualify humidifiers (there are Energy Star-rated dehumidifiers on the market, however), and energy consumption differences among different models are moot.
-Try toying around with these alternatives before going the electric humidifier route:
+That said, if you and your baby-soft epidermis are in a state of peril, I wouldn’t completely throw out the notion of investing in a humidifier.
+However, it's worth knowing that the Energy Star program does not qualify humidifiers (there are Energy Star-rated dehumidifiers on the market, however), and energy consumption differences among different models are moot.
+However, there are alternatives, but first, you need to identify the problem.